 - Some Personal Injury Lawyers Are Overworked: Many law firms are settlement mills that accept a substantial number of cases that seem likely to result in a settlement.
 But if a complication arises that leads to a dispute—for example, if the insurance company challenges your attorney’s settlement calculations—an overworked lawyer might not be willing to take your case to trial and, instead, may be inclined to accept an unfair settlement.
 Overworked lawyers also might be inaccessible when you have questions and late when returning calls.
 They also might not have enough time to devote to the investigation, which could cause important evidence to be overlooked.

 - Many Attorneys Haven’t Handled Rideshare Accident Claims: There are quite a few personal injury law firms in Santa Barbara that accept rideshare accident cases, but not all of them have extensive experience handling these claims.
-Since each case is unique, it takes experience and an in-depth knowledge of the relevant statutes and case law to provide effective representation.
+Since each case is unique, it takes experience and in-depth knowledge of the relevant statutes and case law to provide effective representation.
 At Harris Personal Injury Lawyers, we have a track record of success in Uber and Lyft accident claims.
-We can evaluate the facts of your case, identify the disputes that are most likely to arise, and take the necessary steps ensure your claim is as strong as possible when we enter settlement negotiations.
+We can evaluate the facts of your case, identify the disputes that are most likely to arise, and take the necessary steps to ensure your claim is as strong as possible when we enter settlement negotiations.

 - Rideshare Insurance Policies Have High Coverage Limits: Depending on the circumstances, you might have a claim against Uber or Lyft’s insurance policy.
 These policies have high coverage limits for bodily injury.
 If you were severely hurt and you intend to seek considerable damages for hospital bills and lost income, you should expect the opposing party to resist your claim at every turn.
 It’s important, then, that you enlist the help of a Santa Barbara Uber or Lyft accident lawyer who won’t let the insurance company treat you unfairly.
 Our attorneys relish the opportunity to take on uncooperative insurance carriers, and we’re not afraid to take a case to trial.